GERMANS POUR INTO TUNISIA AFTER TORCH LANDINGS

 Left: In this photograph Italian prisoners of war are seen being herded out of Tunis as the British V Corps entered the capital on May 7, 1943, the same day American armored and infantry divisions pushed the retreating Germans out of the port city of Bizerte in the north of the country.
 At 12:30 on May 13, one day after Mussolini had named him Field Marshal, Giovanni Messe, the Governor of Libya, surrendered the remainder of the Italian First Army.
 (Messe avoided von Arnim’s fate—namely, prisoner of war in the U.S. state of Mississippi—by switching loyalties and fighting on the side of the Allies against Mussolini after the Italian armistice in September 1943.)

 Right: After the fall of the Tunisian port cities of Tunis and Bizerte, Axis troops began surrendering in such large numbers that they clogged roads, impeding the Allies’ mopping-up operations.
-In the second week of May enemy prisoners totaled over 275,000, many winding up at the Gromalia POW camp (shown here), four miles outside Tunis.
-When Axis generals began surrendering on May 9, 1943, the six-month Tunisia Campaign entered its final days.
+In the second week of May enemy prisoners totaled over 275,000, many winding up at the Gromalia POW camp (shown here), 4 miles/6.4 km outside Tunis.
+When Axis generals began surrendering on May 9, 1943, the 6‑month Tunisia Campaign entered its final days.
 Victory in Tunisia did not come cheaply.
 Of 70,000 Allied casualties, the U.S. Army lost 2,715 dead, 8,978 wounded, and 6,528 missing.
 At the same time, however, the Army gained thousands of seasoned officers, noncommissioned officers, and troops whose experience would prove decisive in subsequent campaigns.
-These seasoned soldiers would not have long to wait or far to go, for the next test was only two months and 150 miles away, the Italian island of Sicily and Operation Husky.
+These seasoned soldiers would not have long to wait or far to go, for the next test was only 2 months and 150 miles/241 km away, the Italian island of Sicily and Operation Husky.